 but I don't understand enough of it to know why.
 Hope that helps the more knowledgeable people.

-#4 Updated by Roland Schulz about 2 years ago
+#4 Updated by Roland Schulz over 2 years ago

 I can't reproduce this.
 Both with GCC 6.1 and 7.3 the simd unit tests pass.